Samantha Bumgarner

-"Aunt" Samantha Bumgarner (October 31, 1878 – December 24, 1960) was an American early country and folk music performer and singer from Dillsboro, North Carolina.
+"Aunt" Samantha Bumgarner (October 31, 1878 – December 24, 1960), born Sarah Samantha Biddix in Tennessee, was an American early country and folk music performer and singer from Dillsboro, North Carolina.
+She was the daughter of Hazleton "Haz" Biddix, a locally known fiddler, who bought her her first 5-string banjo.
 She won much praise for her work with the fiddle and banjo.
+In 1902, at the age of 23, she married a 40-year-old man named Carson "Carse" Bumgarner, who encouraged her musical career, and bought her a fiddle.
 In 1924, accompanied by guitarist Eva Davis, she traveled to New York City and recorded about a dozen songs for Columbia Records.
 The recordings are also notable for being the first use of a 5-string banjo on a recording.
-She was a yearly staple at Bascom Lamar Lunsford's Mountain Dance and Folk Festival from 1928 until shortly before her death.
+She was a yearly headliner at Bascom Lamar Lunsford's Mountain Dance and Folk Festival from 1928 until shortly before her death.